nf-shopify/pos-embroidery/README.md

-# Threadkind Customizer
+# Embroidery Customizer

 A Shopify POS extension that enables merchants to offer personalized embroidery customization services directly at the point of sale.
 This extension-only app allows staff to capture embroidery details (placement and monogram) for cart items during checkout.

 ## Overview

-The Threadkind Customizer integrates seamlessly into Shopify POS, providing:
+The Embroidery Customizer integrates seamlessly into Shopify POS, providing:

 - **Home Screen Tile**: A button on the POS home screen that opens the customization interface
 - **Multi-Screen Modal**: An intuitive interface for selecting items and adding embroidery details